Clojure

 The key to sequential destructuring is that you bind the values one-by-one to the symbols in the vector.
 For instance the vector [x y z] will match each element one-by-one with the list '(1 2 3).

 In some cases, the collection you are destructuring isn’t the exact same size as the destructuring bindings.
 If the vector is too small, the extra symbols will be bound to nil.
+In general, if the binding form does not match a value, the binding will be nil.

 (def small-list '(1 2 3))